October 2, 2023

 There is nothing so wonderful as fresh, homemade focaccia on one of our Italy culinary tours.
-But you can easily make this Italian dish at home.
-Focaccia can be topped with almost any seasonal ingredient you want, and in the summer we love to make it with tomatoes and herbs.
-Read on for the recipe, or The International Kitchen to book one of our Italy food and wine tours!
+But you can easily make this Italian dish at home, as I do regularly.
+Focaccia can be topped with almost any seasonal ingredient you want, and in the summer I love to make it with tomatoes and herbs.
+Read on for the recipe, or contact us at The International Kitchen to book one of our Italy food and wine tours!

 Prep time: 12 hours

 Cook time: 205 minutes

 For the toppings:

 Although I usually make focaccia with a mother yeast, I’ve included Peter Reinhart’s Pain a l’Ancienne dough recipe here since many people don’t have yeast starters hanging around.
 It makes a great focaccia.

 1. Prepare the dough by mixing dry ingredients in the bowl of a stand mixer.
 Gradually add the water and knead with the dough hook attachment for approximately 5-6 minutes.
 The dough should be soft and sticking to the bottom of the bowl but not the sides.

 2. Let the dough rest for 10 minutes while you prep a 13 x 9 inch jelly roll pan, lining the bottom with parchment and coating the bottom and sides with 2 T olive oil.